 Q11.
-What are the business visas or work permits available?
+Are business visas or work permits available?

 Business visa is available to the investor and his/her family member, or 1 authorized representative of the investor and his/her family member.
 Maximum of 2 person and their family members can obtain business visas if the investor is a company.

 Non-business visa, i.e. granted upon obtaining work permit, are only available for high-skilled and technical workers after evidencing that equivalent workers are not available in Nepal after undergoing a vacancy procedure.
 It should be noted that this provision contradicts the provision in the Labour Act 2017 which provides for 3 work permits on fast track basis and it is uncertain what will apply.
 Labour Act limits foreign workforce to maximum 5% of total workers.

 Investment is only allowed in sectors classed as industries by the Industrial Enterprises Act 2016.
 It is also proposed to be amended soon.

 Q13.
 What are the sectors restricted for investment?